 Casper & de Toledo has a distinguished record of successful advocacy on behalf of families whose children have suffered severe brain damage resulting from lead poisoning.
 Like in cases of traumatic brain injury, brain damage from lead poisoning can have far-reaching implications for the child’s quality of life in the areas of education, employment, cognition, behavior, and the ability to care for oneself.
 Properly evaluated and prepared, a lead poisoning case might justify several million dollars in damages.

 Our brain injury attorneys are members of a select group of nationwide lawyers attending advanced seminars on TBI specifics for lawyers, such as medicine, brain imaging, neuropsychology, life care planning, and more.
 Partner Stewart Casper has attended these programs and has also taught at these advanced traumatic brain injury programs.
-No other Connecticut law firm handling brain injury cases resulting from car crashes falls and other accidents have our background.
+No other Connecticut law firm handling brain injury cases resulting from car crashes, falls, and other accidents has our background.

-Visit our other pages on Traumatic Brain Injury, its diagnosis, and the other areas of law that we practice.
-If you or a family member has suffered the loss of consciousness (LOC), post-traumatic amnesia (PTA), or other physical, cognitive, or behavioral abnormalities after a serious injury accident, contact our Connecticut Brain Injury Lawyers for a consultation regarding your legal options.
+Visit our other pages on TBI, its diagnosis, and the other areas of law that we practice.
+If you or a family member has suffered the loss of consciousness (LOC), post-traumatic amnesia (PTA), or other physical, cognitive, or behavioral abnormalities after a serious injury accident, contact our Connecticut brain injury lawyers for a consultation regarding your legal options.